-... the State Board of Education shall contract for development of end-of-grade assessments to measure the content standards.
-As part of the comprehensive summative assessment program, endof-grade assessments in English language arts/reading and mathematics shall be administered annually to students in grades three through eight, and such tests in science and social studies shall be administered annually to students in grades five and eight...
+...the State Board of Education shall contract for development of end-of-grade assessments to measure the content standards.
+As part of the comprehensive summative assessment program, end-of-grade assessments in English language arts/reading and mathematics shall be administered annually to students in grades three through eight, and such tests in science shall be administered annually to students in grades five and eight; and such tests in social studies shall be administered to students in grade 8...

-Further, as part of the comprehensive summative assessment program, the State Board of Education shall adopt and administer, through the Department of Education, end-of-course assessments for students in grades nine through 12 for all core subjects, as determined by the state board .
-Writing performance shall be assessed, at a minimum, for students in grades three, five, eight, and 11 and may be assessed for students in additional grade levels as designated by the State Board of Education.
+As part of the comprehensive summative assessment program, the State Board of Education shall adopt and administer, through the Department of Education, one end-ofcourse assessment for students in grades nine through 12 in each of the four core subjects, as determined by the state board...
+Writing performance shall be assessed, at a minimum, for students in grades three, five, eight, and once in grades nine through 12.
 Such required writing performance assessment may be embedded within the assessments included in the comprehensive summative assessment program.

 SBOE Rule 160-3-1-.07 is based upon this statute and outlines specific requirements for student assessment in Georgia.
-The rule can be located at: http://www.gadoe.org/External-Affairs-and-Policy/State-Board-of-Education/SBOE%20Rules/160-3-1-.07.pdf.
+The rule can be located at: http://rules.sos.ga.gov/GAC/160-3-1-...07?urlRedirected=yes&data=admin&lookingfor=160-3-1-.07.